WKB eigenmode construction for analytic Toeplitz operators: Construction of quasimodes

-Since $\Delta_v^n$ differentiates at most $n$ times on $u_l$, in the expression above, the differential operator can be replaced with its truncation into a differential operator of degree less or equal to $n$, which we denote by $(\partial^{\nu}_{\kappa})^{[\leq n]}u_l(x)$ as in \cite{deleporte_toeplitz_2018}, Lemma 4.6 and Proposition 4.7.
+Since at most $n$ derivatives on $u_l$ appear in \eqref{eq:rec_nice_form} by the first step, in the expression above, the differential operator can be replaced with its truncation into a differential operator of degree less or equal to $n$, which we denote by $(\nabla^{\nu}_{\kappa})^{[\leq n]}u_l(x)$ as in \cite{deleporte_toeplitz_2018}, Lemma 4.6.
 In particular, for every $\rho\in \N^d$,

 Moreover, if $|\mu|=n$ then